Modular forms and K3 surfaces: The main techniques

 The cohomology groups $H^i(X)$ are equipped with an induced action of the geometric Frobenius morphism Frob$_p$.
 The set $X(\F_p)$ of $\F_p$-rational points on $X$ is exactly the fixed set of Frob$_p$.
 For a K3 surface $X/\Q$ with good reduction at~$p$, the Lefschetz fixed point formula simplifies to

 Because $\rho(X)\geq 19$, we can predict 19 of the 22 eigenvalues of Frob$_p^*$ on $H^2(X)$.
 Since the absolute Galois group operates through a permutation on the algebraic cycles, all these eigenvalues have the form $\zeta\cdot p$ for some roots of unity $\zeta$.
 By the Weil conjectures, one further eigenvalue has the form $\pm p$, and the remaining two eigenvalues are algebraic integers $\alpha_p,\beta_p$ of absolute value $p$.
 In particular, the unordered pair $(\alpha_p, \beta_p)$ is determined by (\ref{eq:Lefschetz}) and the sign of the other eigenvalue $\pm p$.
-In general, $\beta_p=\bar\alpha_p$; the only exception is the supersingular case where $\alpha_p+\beta_p=0$.
+In general, $\beta_p=\bar\alpha_p$; the only exception is the supersingular case ($\rho(\bar X)=22$) where $\alpha_p+\beta_p=0$.

 If the specialization $X$ at some $\lambda_0\in\Q$ is a singular K3 surface, then it is modular by Theorem~\ref{Thm:mod}.
-Hence, for the right choice of sign in the other eigenvalue,
+Hence, for the right choice of sign in the third eigenvalue,

 where $a_p$ is the Fourier coefficient of the corresponding newform $f$ of weight 3.
-In particular, both $\alpha_p$ and $\beta_p$ lie in the imaginary quadratic extension $K$ associated to $f$.
+Since $f$ has CM, both $\alpha_p$ and $\beta_p$ lie in the imaginary quadratic extension $K$ associated to $f$.
 By Theorem~\ref{Thm:CM}, $K$ has class group exponent $2$.
 Moreover, $K$ remains fixed when $p$ varies.
 This gives a criterion to either rule out $\lambda_0$ or collect evidence for $\rho(X)=20$.

 As it stands, our condition for $\rho=20$ is necessary but not sufficient.
 To search for the CM-specializations, we will use the condition in a different, almost opposite approach: we search for good parameters mod $p$ and try to lift $\lambda_0$ to $\Q$.
 We use the following algorithm: